uqee/angular-evaporate/README.md

 ### Get started

-Include all files from the `./lib` folder into your project
+Include [evaporate.js](https://github.com/TTLabs/EvaporateJS) and all files from the current project's `./lib` folder into your project

-Add global config variable, it will be passed directly into the EvaporateJS itself (which is also exposed as global variable Evaporate after including evaporate.js):
+Add global config variable, it will be passed directly into the EvaporateJS itself (which is also exposed as global variable `Evaporate` after including evaporate.js):
 ```javascript
 evaporateOptions = {
   signerUrl: '<path to your server\'s route, which will sign requests with your private aws_secret_key>',